KraXen72/shira/README.md

 - Downloading from Soundcloud supported
 - Downloading of non-music youtube videos as music supported
 - Added more cli options & flags
+- planned/wip
   - WebUI based on WebSockers (WIP/alpha)
-- GUI to crop thumbnail for non-music videos (planned)
+  - GUI to crop thumbnail for non-music videos
-- GUI to confirm tags for non-music videos (planned)
+  - GUI to confirm tags for non-music videos

 ## Tagging improvements
 - uses video's `upload_date` for more precise release date when possible